karthiksneu/karthiksneu/README.md

-# Hi there, I'm Karthik Sunil 👋
+# Namaste, I'm Karthik Sunil 👋

 Welcome to my GitHub profile!
 I'm a Software Developer with a flair for design.